Mechamato

-Mechamato is a Malaysian animated series produced by Animonsta Studios, focusing on a boy named Amato and his partner robot MechaBot, who fight against bad robots.
-Mechamato is a part of the BoBoiBoy franchise and the series also takes place before the BoBoiBoy and BoBoiBoy Galaxy.
+Mechamato (Jawi: ميكاماتو) is a Malaysian animated series produced by Animonsta Studios, focusing on a boy named Amato and his partner robot MechaBot, who fight against bad robots.
+Mechamato is a part of the BoBoiBoy franchise and the series canonically takes place before BoBoiBoy and BoBoiBoy Galaxy.

-The animated series, Mechamato: The Animated Series premiered on Cartoon Network Asia from 4 December 2021 to 26 February 2022 for the first season.
-The first season was also released on Netflix for the Asia-Pacific region in October 2022.
-The second season premiered on 5 December 2022.
+Mechamato: The Animated Series premiered on Cartoon Network Asia from 4 December 2021 to 26 February 2022 for the first season.
+The second season premiered on the 5th of December 2022.

-The film version, Mechamato Movie, which is the prequel of the animated series, has been released in Malaysia and Brunei on 8 December 2022.
+Mechamato Movie, which is the prequel to the animated series, has been released in Malaysia and Brunei on 8 December 2022.

+Netflix released the third season on 16 September 2024, and the fourth season in two batches: 10 episodes on 6 September 2025 and 3 episodes on 16 September 2025.

 Premise

 Setting

-Mechamato is set in Kota Hilir, inspired by Bandar Hilir in Malacca City in the real world, which is also the creator's hometown.
-It features the uniqueness of Malaysian culture such as silat, the Peranakan culture and local food, but is embroidered with futuristic elements such as robots and spaceships.
+Mechamato is set in the fictional Malaysian town of Kota Hilir, inspired by Bandar Hilir in Malacca City in the real world, which is also the creator's hometown.
+Mechamato features the uniqueness of Malaysian culture such as silat, the Peranakan culture and local food, but is embroidered with futuristic elements such as robots and spaceships.